kistofe/Boss-Design/README.md

 When fighting a Boss, players should feel like they can always win if they make the right decisions with the tools they have.
 Adding a high amount of randomness would break that feeling and would probably frustrate the player.

-_**How to fix this?:**_ Reducing the randomness level of your Boss is the simplest way to fix this problem, as a certain degree of randomness in battles is commonly accepted as it adds a degree of unpredictability.
+_**How to fix this?:**_ Reducing the randomness level of your Boss is the simplest way to fix this problem, as a certain degree of randomness in battles is commonly accepted as it adds a degree of indetermination.
 If the element with randomness degree can't be reduced, consider removing it.

 - **Breaking the Game rules**